 Corrective Electrical Maintenance

-Corrective electrical maintenance refers to actions taken to diagnose and repair existing problems within an electrical system.
+Corrective electrical maintenance refers to actions to diagnose and repair existing problems within an electrical system.
 Its purpose is to restore functionality, safety, and efficiency after electrical malfunctions or breakdowns occur.
-Here are some common corrective maintenance tasks:
+Here are some everyday corrective maintenance tasks:

-• Repairing faulty wiring or components: This involves fixing damaged wires, loose connections, or malfunctioning electrical devices like switches or outlets.
+- Repairing faulty wiring or components involves fixing damaged wires, loose connections, or malfunctioning electrical devices like switches or outlets.

-• Replacing damaged equipment: If equipment is beyond repair due to extensive wear or failure, it’s crucial to replace it with properly sized and functioning components.
+- Replacing damaged equipment: If equipment is beyond repair due to extensive wear or failure, replacing it with properly sized and functioning components is crucial.

 Prompt corrective electrical maintenance is vital to prevent further damage and safety hazards.
 Ignoring electrical problems can lead to: